Anno Mundi: Byzantine era

+Anno Mundi notation in the Kievan Chronicle (Khlebnikov Codex).
+The phrase "В лѣто ҂s҃ х к҃s" reads "In the year 6626", which (as noted in the margin) corresponds to the Gregorian calendar's "1118".

 The Creation Era of Constantinople or Byzantine era of the world was the official era of the Eastern Orthodox Church from c.
 AD 691 to 1728 in the Ecumenical Patriarchate.
 By the late 10th century the era, which had become fixed at 1 September 5509 BC since at least the mid-7th century (differing by 16 years from the Alexandrian date, and by 2 years from the Chronicon Paschale), had become widely accepted by Chalcedonian Christianity.
 The Byzantine era was used as part of the civil calendar of the Byzantine Empire from AD 988 to 1453, and by Russia from c.
-AD 988 to 1699.
-Its computation was derived from the Septuagint Biblical translation and placed the date of creation at September 1, 5,509 years before the Christian Era.
+AD 988 to 1700.
+Its computation was derived from the Septuagint Biblical translation and placed the date of creation at September 1, 5,509 years before the Christian era.
 September 1 remains the first day of the Orthodox liturgical year.
 The "year of creation" was generally expressed in Greek as Etos Kosmou, literally "year of the universe."

 It is now rarely used save for in Eastern Orthodox monasteries, for example, on Mount Athos in Greece and Mar Saba monastery in the West Bank.
 Ethiopia (where a branch of the Orthodox church is the largest religion of the country) also uses this type of timing.